top of page

 As a result it is important for the non-ADHD partner to practice self compassion towards themselves.
 Feelings of frustration, exhaustion, disappointment, as well as whole host of other emotions may show up.
 By practicing self compassion for yourself, you can make space for those feelings so you can cope with your experience and prevent burnout.

-4. Practice self care - individually and as a couple
+4. Practice self care - on your own and together

-Despite being in a committed relationship, each partner has unique interests.
-Making time for activities that align with your own core values can help each of you show up as your best self and thus prevent burnout
+Despite being in a committed relationship, each partner has individual values and interests.
+Making time for activities and communication that align with your own core values can help each of you show up as your best self and thus prevent burnout

 adhd spouse burnout